 Chasing the "sound of rain" on dry land

-We rarely get the heavy rains that we get in other areas.
-That's why I places where even light rain can produce rich sounds .
+Unlike other regions, we rarely experience heavy rain.
+That's why Iplaces where even light rain can produce rich sounds.
 For this video, I deliberately recorded while walking through narrow alleys.
-Tin roofs, asphalt, cobblestones, drainage ditches - each of these different materials produces a different sound, resonating like a small orchestra.
+Corrugated iron roofs, asphalt, cobblestones, drainage ditches—the different materials each produce different sounds, resonating like a small orchestra.

 A small rain creates a big world